clelandlab/quick/docs/Tutorials/experiment.md

 ## T2

-Measure, fit and plot T2 with your pi pulse and IQ center.
+Measure, fit and plot T2 decay.

 You can use either `T2Ramsey` or `T2Echo`.
 See API References for details.